 To delete or not delete?
 A guide to moderating comments

-If it breaks the community guidelines you are within your rights to delete a comment, or request that the commenter makes edits to it.
+If a comment breaks the community guidelines you are within your rights to delete a comment, or request that the commenter makes edits to it.
 Any person who leaves a comment is agreeing to our community guidelines, so you will be within your rights to request changes to, or delete, any comment that breaks them.

 This guide gives you some rules of thumb around what types of comments are and aren’t acceptable, but if you are ever unsure, please contact firstname.lastname@example.org.